realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 We must decide:

-Which ends to preserve
+- Which ends to preserve
-Which to adapt
+- Which to adapt
-Which to phase out
+- Which to phase out

-Those decisions must be owned and explained.
+These decisions must be owned and explained.

----

-## 13. Mandate and Visibility of Clamps

-Mandates rely on visible clamp management.

-People support systems when they see:

-- The constraints
-- The tradeoffs
-- The shared exposure
-- The rationale

-If clamps are invisible, denied, or selectively applied, mandate decays.

-If systems appear to protect only one subset, outgroups withdraw legitimacy.

-Mandate is sustained through shared reality acknowledgment.

 ---